What is a Permission?

 Within 2-3 days after receiving the e-mail permission request, the Ross Registrar's Office will enter the permission into Wolverine Access and an automated e-mail notifying the student will be generated (to the student’s “email@example.com” address).

-Once a permission has been issued, students must still ADD the class to their schedule.
+Once a permission has been issued, students must still ADD the class to their schedule before the permission EXPIRES.
 See How to Add & Drop Classes for instructions.

 NOTE: If you are waitlisted for a course, you will need to DROP yourself from the waitlist before you can complete your registration.
-Do not do so until you have received the automated system e-mail indicating that the permission is available and after verifying that the permission is still active.
+Do not do so until you have received the automated system e-mail indicating that the permission has been entered and after verifying that the permission is still active.

 If you are still experiencing problems or have any questions, please contact the Ross Registrar's Office at firstname.lastname@example.org.